MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-sdk-quickstart.md

 > If needed, update [NuGet packages](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).

 ## Explore code
 Open Startup.cs file to review code in the `ConfigureServices(IServiceCollection services)` method.
-The `CatchExceptonMiddleware` middleware is added to the messaging pipeline.
+The `CatchExceptionMiddleware` middleware is added to the messaging pipeline.
 It handles any exceptions thrown by other middleware, or by OnTurn method.

 ```cs
 options.Middleware.Add(new CatchExceptionMiddleware<Exception>(async (context, exception) =>